-As of 10 July 2012, approximately 635 healthy subjects have been dosed with GS-9350 as a part of 19 Phase 1 studies.
-In addition, 69 HIV-1 infected, anti-retroviral (ARV) treatment-naïve subjects have been dosed with GS-9350 in an ongoing Phase 2 study and 344 HIV-1 infected ARV-naïve subjects are being dosed with GS-9350 as an individual agent in an ongoing, blinded Phase 3 study.
-Additionally, 194 healthy subjects and 48 HIV-1 infected ARV treatment-naïve subjects have been dosed with GS-9350 in a single-tablet regimen (STR) containing elvitegravir (EVG), GS-9350, FTC, and TDF as part of five Phase 1 and 2 clinical studies.
-As of 10 Apr 2012, 916 HIV-1 infected subjects, both ARV treatment-naïve and ARV treatment-experienced, had been dosed with GS-9350 as part of the EVG/FTC/TDF/GS-9350 STR in ongoing Phase 3 studies.
+As of 30 June 2011, 561 healthy subjects have been dosed with GS-9350 as an individual agent as part of 17 Phase 1 studies and in 50 HIV-infected ARV treatment naïve subjects in a blinded Phase 2 study that is currently ongoing.
+Approximately 350 HIV-infected ARV-naïve subjects have received GS-9350 as an individual agent in an ongoing, blinded Phase 3 study.
+Additionally, 194 healthy subjects have been dosed with the EVG/FTC/TDF/GS-9350 single tablet regimen (STR)as part of five Phase 1 clinical studies and in 48 HIV-infected ARV naïve subjects in a blinded Phase 2 study that is currently ongoing.
+As of 10 April 2012, 916 HIV-1 infected subjects, both ARV treatment-naïve and ARV treatment-experienced, had also received GS-9350 as part of the EVG/FTC/TDF/GS-9350 STR in ongoing Phase 3 studies.